 As for the content, Netflix is sort of a Content-Supermarket that has, well, a bit of everything.
 From dramas to thrillers, from kids-shows to gritty horror films, with hundreds of films and TV shows being added every month.

-Then there’s Amazon Prime Video, which is similar to Netflix in that it tries to give something for everyone, although it doesn’t have as many original shows as Netflix.
+Then there’s Amazon Prime Video, which is similar to Netflix in that it tries to give something to everyone, although it doesn’t have as many original shows as Netflix.

-NOW TV works a bit differently, with separate “passes” for TV shows, films and kids – and you have to pay an additional monthly fee for each of the passes.
+Sky’s NOW works a bit differently, with separate “passes” for TV shows, films and kids – and you have to pay an additional monthly fee for each of the passes.

 I would say Disney+ still has an advantage when it comes to films – since they have some of the biggest blockbusters of, well, any decade.
 Netflix and Prime Video don’t usually compete on blockbusters, but tend to focus on their original productions.

-NOW TV do go for blockbusters and more recent films with their Cinema Pass – but it costs more, and – it won’t have any of the Disney films, now that Disney+ is around.
+NOW does go for blockbusters and more recent films with their Sky Cinema Membership – but it costs more, and – it won’t have any of the Disney films, now that Disney+ is around.

-Where Disney+ still excels, even after the recent price rise is the pricing:
+Where Disney+ still excels, even after last year’s price rise is the pricing:

 - Prime Video is either £5.99/month for the video service alone (4K included) or £79/year (so £6.5/month) for the full Amazon Prime membership.

-- NOW TV has separate passes, but getting the comparable Entertainment + Cinema + Kids would cost £24.94/month.
+- NOW has separate passes, but getting the comparable Entertainment + Cinema memberships would cost £19.98/month.

 So, at £7.99/month Disney+ is no longer the cheapest, but it’s still a good deal, especially when compared to Netflix or NOW TV.